abdulbadiekhatri/clearing-concepts/README.md

 # clearing-concepts
+// Hi, This is Abdul Badie
 //In this repo, we are clearing pramming concepts.
-//This is my first Github task
+//This is my first Github task.